- Title: Marketing Manager

 - Selects, hires, and manages freelance talent, including consultants, writers, photographers, and media buyers.
 Manages relations with applicable contractors and contracts with external service providers.

-- Represents the College at state, regional and national meetings related to areas of marketing, media, and public relations.
+- Represents the College at state, regional and national meetings related to areas of marketing, media, and public relations as directed.

 - Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.